0rdo117/Tech/README.md

-# Tech:
+# Echo:
 Cyber Lab for C|ND & C|EH into DevSecOps

 📜 Overview

-This repository documents the setup and configuration of my Cyber Lab, focused on integrating Certified Network Defender (C|ND) and Certified Ethical Hacker (C|EH) methodologies into a DevSecOps environment.
+This repository documents the setup and configuration of my Cyber Lab, focused on integrating Certified Network Defender (C|ND)/ Security+ and Certified Ethical Hacker (C|EH) methodologies into a DevSecOps environment.
+This Lab is for me to gain experience

 🎯 Objectives:

 - Build a secure and segmented lab environment.
-- Implement Kali Purple machine for Red Testing.
+- Implement Kali machine for Red Testing.
+- Integrate a RedHat-based server for attack automation.
 - Deploy Suricata, Snort (via Docker containers) for network monitoring and threat detection.
-- Deploy pfSense (FreeBSD) via Virtual Machine for Cyber Lab Firewall.
+- Deploy pfSense Firewall via Virtual Machine for Cyber Lab Firewall.
-- Security Onion (VM) planned for future implementation.
+- Security Onion (VM) for SOC operations.
 - Integrate DevSecOps practices for continuous security monitoring and automation.
 - Conduct Hydra testing and other red team exercises.